SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

 12. Dynamic Programming
     - A method for solving a complex problem by breaking it down into collection of subproblems, solving each of subproblems just once, and storing their solutions.
-    - Dynamic Programming basically means coming with an optimal solution
+    - Dynamic Programming basically means coming with an optimal solution.
+    - Only works on Problems with :

+      - Optimal Substructure - If the optimal solution of a bigger problem can be constructed from optimal solutions of its subproblems.
+Example -> Fiboncci Sequence, Shortest path

+      - Overlapping (Repitition) Subproblems - we can break one problem down into small pieces and some of those pieces are reused again.
+Example -> Fibonacci Sequence.
+No overlapping subproblem example -> Merge Sort (divide and conquer method).